lucksei/k8s-submissions-chapter2/README.md

   --project=$PROJECT_ID
 ```

-Configure docker to use the new Artifact Registry
+Configure docker to use the new Artifact Registry (This step is done in GitHub Action, you dont have to do it manually)

 ```sh
 gcloud auth configure-docker $ZONE-docker.pkg.dev